input-output-hk/mantis-ops/README.md

 ### Nix Shell

-* Once Nix is installed and configured, clone the mantis-ops repo to your local machine and enter the local repository directory:
+* Once Nix is installed and configured, clone the mantis-ops repo to your local machine and enter the local repository directory, then check out the kevm branch:
     ```
     # For cloning using a github registered key:
     $ git clone git@github.com:input-output-hk/mantis-ops